- Internal disputes and conflicts of interest can cause serious damage to a charity's reputation and hamper their day-to-day operations.

 Charities should have a written conflict of interest policy, as well as a register of interests for their board and staff.

-And remember, having a conflict of interest isn’t a problem in itself.
-Not being open and honest about it, not declaring it – and allowing it to influence decision making – are the real problems.
+It is important to remember that having a conflict of interest isn’t a problem in itself.
+The real problems are not being open and honest about a conflict, not declaring it, and allowing it to influence decision making.

-Being insolvent means your charity can’t pay its debts when they fall due.
+Being insolvent means your charity can’t pay its debts when they become due and payable.

 If you think your charity may be insolvent, or at risk of becoming insolvent, you should seek professional advice immediately.
-And if your charity is incorporated, you may need to notify your state or territory regulator.
+If your charity is incorporated, you may need to notify your state or territory regulator.

 Double defaulters are charities that do not submit an Annual Information Statement for two or more years.
-These charities risk having the ACNC revoke their registration.
+These charities are at risk of the ACNC revoking their registration.

-The ACNC reminds charities about submitting their Annual Information Statement in a variety of ways – reminder letters, emails, newsletters, the fortnightly Commissioner’s Column and social media campaigns.
+The ACNC reminds charities about submitting their Annual Information Statement in a variety of ways, including reminder letters, emails, newsletters, the fortnightly Commissioner’s Column and social media campaigns.

-The ACNC does receive complaints about charities from the public, and has the power to investigate and follow up these complaints, or refer them to other agencies if needed.
-The ACNC does advise members of the public to take up any complaints they have with the charity itself before they approach the ACNC.
+The ACNC does receive complaints about charities from the public, and has the power to investigate and follow up these concerns, or refer them to other agencies if needed.
+The ACNC does advise members of the public to raise their concerns with the charity directly before they approach the ACNC.